orxaicom/arxiv-radar/README.md

 This is hosted on front page of our website [orxai.com](https://www.orxai.com).

-Note: There are no new paper on arXiv on Saturdays and Sundays and [Holidays](https://info.arxiv.org/help/availability.html).
+Note: There are no new papers on arXiv on Saturdays and Sundays and [Holidays](https://info.arxiv.org/help/availability.html).

 TODO: